jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     permission denied: ./makePythonTdd.sh

-  I need to make the program executable so the computer can run it
+  I need to make the program_ executable so the computer can run it

-* I change the mode of the file to make sure the program I just wrote can run
+* I change the mode of the file_

   .. code-block:: shell

     chmod +x makePythonTdd.sh

-  chmod_ is a program that changes the mode of the given file. the terminal_ shows nothing
+  chmod_ is a program_ that changes the mode of the given file_, the terminal_ shows nothing

 * I try the command again